Asian Grill – Albuquerque, New Mexico

 The menu features an impressive array of dishes, several of which are depicted in enticing color snapshots within the menu.
 Chef’s Specials are listed even before appetizers.
 The Asian Grill even has a section dedicated entirely to its Chow Fun dishes.
 Barbara told me “Thai really gets Chow Fun,” giving that menu section her highest endorsement.
 Vietnamese inspired rice dishes, noodle soup (pho) and vermicelli dishes are also available as are several vegetarian entrees.
 Weekday lunch specials are available Monday through Friday.

-Although the menu only lists seven appetizers, you’ll be hard-pressed to decide which one (or two or three) to order.
+2 January 2011: Although the menu only lists a handful of starters, you’ll be hard-pressed to decide which one (or two or three) to order.
 Starters include such de rigueur offerings as egg rolls and fried won tons, but also unique selections as Malay Street Grilled Skewers.
 Throughout city streets in Thailand and Indonesia, street vendors purvey these grilled and skewered “meat Popsicles” flavored with herbs and spices.
 Despite the name of this starter, Asian Grill’s rendition dispenses with the skewers, but otherwise these meaty morsels resemble satay.
 Similarities with satay also include the peanut influence with finely crushed peanuts generously heaped upon the meat pieces.
-The accompanying sauce, however, was neither a conventional sweet cucumber sauce or crunchy peanut sauce; it is more akin to a fish-sweet and sour-sauce with a flavor profile that includes finely balanced hints of piquancy, sweetness, savoriness and tanginess.
+The accompanying sauce, however, is neither a conventional sweet cucumber sauce or crunchy peanut sauce; it is more akin to a fish-sweet and sour-sauce with a flavor profile that includes finely balanced hints of piquancy, sweetness, savoriness and tanginess.

 There are many delicious reasons to visit Albuquerque’s reborn International District.
 The Asian Grill is one of them, a tremendous entrant to a burgeoning, welcoming culinary scene in a neighborhood everyone should visit.